My boyfriend of four years dumped me after he got a better job and got more money

 I am the kind of woman that will always stand by a man regardless of what happens.
 However, I came to realize that not all men are appreciative of this.
 This is because my ex-boyfriend dumped me after he got richer and went for another woman.
 This is after I had been there for him through thick and thin when he had no money or even a house.

-He was so broke and I took him into my house, provided every need he had, and even helped him get a job so that he could help himself.
-He had promised that once he got a job, he would repay all the kindness that I had shown him.
+He was so broke and I took him into my house, provided every need he had and even helped him get a job so that he could help himself.
+He had promised that once he got a job, he would repay all the kindness that I had showed him.
 I honestly helped him because I loved him genuinely and I wanted the best for him.

 However, after he got a job, he drastically changed and became an animal, literally.
 He would come home and start throwing insults at me.
 It was so hurtful for me.
 Few days after he got his first salary, he secretly left my house and sent a message and said he did not want to ever see me again.